 Monitoring the income and expenditure statements is very crucial to any Investment group.
 Additionally, in any business, it is critical to understand the relationship between expenditure and income be it an investment, Chama, or a Sacco.
 This relationship between income and expenditure is referred to as a consumption schedule.
 The consumption schedule is used to describe economic trends in an organization, household, or business.
 The money in an organization is often either a form of expenditure or an income.
-The two have to be kept in check and should always run and aim towards having more incomes than expenditure.
+The two have to be kept in check and should always run and aim towards having more income than expenditure.
 Through this method, the Chama will likely stay afloat and have financial health over a long period of time.

 When there is more money or there is the anticipation of income, there is a high probability of expenditure in the Chama.
-This means that the money spent on expenditure is at times more likely to occur even when there is not enough income to cover them.
+This means that the money spent on expenditures is at times more likely to occur even when there is not enough income to cover them.
 In such situations, the investment group may not be financially healthy.
 Therefore, it is important to prevent this by considering the relationship between expenditure, savings, and income and extracting data to find a way to strike balance between the investment group’s income and expenditure.

-There is a significant difference between the income and expenditure in an investment group.
+There is a significant difference between income and expenditure in an investment group.
 The income refers to the money the group gets, it could be from their businesses or investments, or contributions.
 Generally, this means that income refers to the money coming into an investment group.
 As the income increases the group’s disposable income increases and therefore the expenditure increases consequently.

 In a Chama, there are different types of ways to acquire finances.
 One way is through loans.
 These loans often have interest rates as the loans offered to Chamas require them to pay back within a specified time.
 For this reason, when applying for a loan, it is advisable to research the different types of loans offered by Saccos and banks and check their interest rates.
-The more favorable the lesser the expenditure due to the decreased amount of money payable as interest.
-One can calculate interests annually or quarterly.
+The more favorable the lesser expenditure due to the decreased amount of money payable as interest.
+One can calculate interest annually or quarterly.
 For more information click here.

 Member welfare refers to the contributions given to one member to cater to their welfare needs.
 Often the members make welfare contributions and when a member needs financial assistance they are given the welfare contribution.
 For instance, when a member loses a loved one they may ask for the welfare amount.
 They may also have the welfare amount given on special occasions.
 The group chips in and help members during such occasions to offer support.
-Most groups gave the welfare account set aside for specific purposes, to ensure the expenditure does not deeply affect other group’s finances.
+Most groups gave the welfare account set aside for specific purposes, to ensure the expenditure does not deeply affect other groups’ finances.

 The Chamas sometimes decide to legalize their groups or find other services that might require them to make payments to lawyers, surveyors, business analysts, and economic advisors.
 In such a case the amount of money payable to the professionals go on record as expenditures.
-When creating a Chama and making it legal there are several processes which one should follow.
+When creating a Chama and making it legal there are several processes that one should follow.
 For more information on these processes click here

-To help groups manage such intricacies of group finance, Chamasoft provides great features for not only expenses and income management, but also membership management, group communication and many more.
+To help groups manage such intricacies of group finance, Chamasoft provides great features for not only expenses and income management but also membership management, group communication, and many more.

 Contributions are the basic sources of revenue in a Chama.
 They are the principal foundation upon which Chama’s finances are built.
 Contributions may be monthly, or weekly in intervals depending on the agreements of the members.
 It also involves the contributions amounts that will vary depending on Chama’s goals and the financial ability of the members.
 Some groups also use the merry go rounds type of contributions while others pool money together and open savings accounts.
 Other types of contributions involve member savings towards creating an investment group.